Building a Minimal Wasmtime embedding

 Building a minimal CLI

-Note: the exact numbers in this section were last updated on 2023-10-18 on a macOS aarch64 host.
-For up-to-date numbers consult the artifacts in the dev release of Wasmtime where the wasmtime-min executable represents the culmination of these steps.
+Note: the exact numbers in this section were last updated on 2024-12-12 on a Linux x86_64 host.
+For up-to-date numbers consult the artifacts in the dev release of Wasmtime where the min/lib/libwasmtime.so binary represents the culmination of these steps.

-Many Wasmtime embeddings go through the wasmtime crate as opposed to the wasmtime CLI executable, but to start out let's take a look at minimizing the command line executable.
-By default the wasmtime command line executable is relatively large:
+Many Wasmtime embeddings go through the wasmtime crate as opposed to the Wasmtime C API libwasmtime.so, but to start out let's take a look at minimizing the dynamic library as a case study.
+By default the C API is relatively large:

 The easiest size optimization is to compile with optimizations.
 This will strip lots of dead code and additionally generate much less debug information by default

 Much better, but still relatively large!
-The next thing that can be done is to disable the default features of the wasmtime-cli crate.
+The next thing that can be done is to disable the default features of the C API.
 This will remove all optional functionality from the crate and strip it down to the bare bones functionality.
-Note though that run is included to keep the ability to run precompiled WebAssembly files as otherwise the CLI doesn't have any functionality which isn't too useful.

-Note that this executable is stripped to the bare minimum of functionality which notably means it does not have a compiler for WebAssembly files.
-This means that wasmtime compile is no longer supported meaning that *.cwasm files must be fed to wasmtime run to execute files.
+Note that this library is stripped to the bare minimum of functionality which notably means it does not have a compiler for WebAssembly files.
+This means that compilation is no longer supported meaning that *.cwasm files must used to create a module.
 Additionally error messages will be worse in this mode as less contextual information is provided.

 The final Wasmtime-specific optimization you can apply is to disable logging statements.
 Wasmtime and its dependencies make use of the log crate and tracing crate for debugging and diagnosing.
 For a minimal build this isn't needed though so this can all be disabled through Cargo features to shave off a small amount of code.
 Note that for custom embeddings you'd need to replicate the disable-logging feature which sets the max_level_off feature for the log and tracing crate.